-4. Make sure they have goals and motivations that are relatable
+2. They must have goals and motivations that are relatable

 We all have dreams and ambitions, and so should your characters.
-Whether they’re a scrawny kid with glasses who wants to be the next Stephen King or an old woman that’s living by herself on her farm after everyone else died from some disease — readers will love it when you show what drives them day-to-day.
+Whether they’re a scrawny kid with glasses who wants to be the next Stephen King or an old woman that’s living by herself on her farm after everyone else died from some disease — readers will love it when you show what drives their day-to-day.

 If your character’s motivation is to rule the universe then you have a problem.
-Try to think of something that people can relate to and use in their everyday life, or the reader will lose interest quickly.
+Try to think of something that people can relate to and use in their everyday life, or the audience will lose interest quickly.

 Having a stoic character can get boring after a while.
 It’s more impactful and interesting if the character has some kind of vulnerability.
 For example, showing that they’re afraid or sad about something.

-It’s a good idea to show it rather than tell the reader about it so people can get more emotionally involved in the story and feel like someone is on their side.
+It’s a good idea to show it rather than tell a reader about it so people can get more emotionally involved in the story and feel like someone is on their side.
 On the other hand, don’t let this become too much of an issue for them because then they’ll just seem weak instead of strong by overcoming these issues.

 Whether the character is the main protagonist or a side character, you want to write them as someone who is capable of making mistakes throughout the story.
-The point of any story is character growth and you can’t have growth without making a few mistakes along the way, just like real life.
+The point of any story is character growth and you can’t have growth without making a few mistakes along the way, just like in real life.

-Letting your protagonist fall down throughout the book shows how human they are — it also allows you to develop a sense of empathy with them when things go wrong.
+Letting your protagonist fall down throughout the story shows how human they are — it also allows you to develop a sense of empathy with them when things go wrong.
 Make us root them on!

 One of my favorite examples of a character making a mistake is in Harry Potter and the Order of the Phoenix when Harry makes the mistake of trusting the visions inside of his head too much and thinking that Sirius Black was actually captured and held prisoner at the Ministry of Magic.
 This mistake of Harry’s is what leads to his godfather’s eventual death.